yardengaon/Navigation/README.md

 - MainWindow : showing all packmans and fruits path .
 ### Geom
 Geom package has the:
-- ShortestPathAlgo: calculate the shrtest Route to evry packman
+- ShortestPathAlgo: calculate the shrtest Route to every packman
 - Point3D: represent a single point3D in the game
 - fruit: represent a single fruit in the game
 - packman: represent a single packman in the game